-In November 2014, the Company' board of directors (the "Board"), and in April 2015, the Company's stockholders, approved the Company's 2014 Equity Incentive Plan (the "2014 Plan") which became effective in April 2015, at which time the Incentive Stock Plan was terminated.
+In November 2014, the Board, and in April 2015, the Company's stockholders, approved the Company's 2014 Equity Incentive Plan (the "2014 Plan") which became effective in April 2015 and, effective as of such time the Company determined not to make any further grants under the Incentive Stock Plan.
 The 2014 Plan provides for the grant of stock options, other forms of equity compensation, and performance cash awards.
 The maximum number of shares of common stock that may be issued under the 2014 Plan is 2,266,666.
 In addition, the number of shares of common stock reserved for issuance under the 2014 Plan will automatically increase on January 1 of each year, beginning on January 1, 2016 and ending on and including January 1, 2024, by 4% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Board.